 - What support and mentorship is provided during the internship portion of the program?

 - When will I begin the internship?

 - I want to gain experience in the field.
 What are some of the jobs of current students?

 Students may qualify for the PPS only option if they already hold a master’s degree in a related field (counseling, MFT, counseling psychology, special education, etc.).
-We ask prospective students to fill out a course waiver form and also submit a copy of their transcripts to determine if they qualify.
-Please contact an Admissions Representative for the course waiver form.
+We ask prospective students to fill out a transfer credit evaluation form and also submit a copy of their transcripts to determine if they qualify.

 Since some practicum hours are required during the program, it is recommended that students limit work to no more than 35 hours per week.
 Scheduling flexibility is also recommended so that students may complete some of their required practicum hours during typical K-12 school hours.